10 Tips for Stressed-out Parents to Keep the Family Sane During Exams

 Limit caffeine intake

 A common mistake among people who are pressed for time is that they often resort to caffeine to stay awake to accomplish more within a day.
 Caffeine prevents adenosine absorption, a chemical that causes brain activity and heart rate to slow down.
-Unfortunately, the reality is that caffeine keeps us alert for only a short period of time and in fact enhances the insomnia that stressed individuals suffer.
+Unfortunately, the reality is that caffeine keeps us alert for only a short period of time and in fact, enhances insomnia that stressed individuals suffer.
 Caffeine can also increase the levels of cortisol, which can cause weight gain and moodiness.

 Another mistake is to turn to alcohol to unwind during stressful and anxious periods.
 Alcohol is able to change the levels of serotonin and other brain neurotransmitters, which are chemicals produced by the brain to affect our mood.
 Although alcohol may initially help you to relax and become happier when your blood alcohol content rises, you begin to feel more anxious and stressed once the alcohol content level begins to fall and normalise.
 At the end of the day, not only is alcohol ineffective in alleviating stress, it is counterproductive as it increases stress levels.